 Connecticut

-Claim your $15 bonus after $15 in trades here with the Kalshi promo code CBSSPORTS:
+Claim $25 in bonus trading credits after $25 in trades here with the Kalshi promo code CBSSPORTS:

 Illinois

 Illinois alleges that prediction markets are akin to gambling and that oversight of gambling products falls under state law.
 Illinois was also named in the CFTC lawsuit with Arizona and Connecticut, where the Ninth Circuit awarded an injunction preventing further action for the time being.
-The case is expected to be appealed to the Supreme Court.
+The case is expected to be appealed to the Supreme Court, leaving the future of prediction markets in the state in question.

 Maryland